 Lost Souls (2000)

-Satanic Sommelier: It tries to be champagne but it’s just a low-calorie beer.
-(2000) Although not a great movie it sure looks good.
+Satanic Sommelier: It tries to be champagne but it’s more like a low-calorie beer, or ZIMA.
+Although not a great movie it sure looks good.
 An interesting, but slow and subtle, take on the coming of the AntiChrist.
 Winona Ryder plays the lead role.
 John Hurt has a small but effective role as an exorcist.

 The House of the Devil (2009)

 Satanic Sommelier: A good Californian red wine to go with your “mushroom” pizza.
-(2009) Inspired by the Satanic Panic of the 1980s; the story feeds on the fears people had at that time.
+Inspired by the Satanic Panic of the 1980s; the story feeds on the fears people had at that time.
 The film takes place and even appears like it was filmed in the ’80’s.
 A very good, slow burning thriller with a Grand Guignol finish.
+We highly recommend this one for the simple story and great acting by a small cast.

 THE RITE (2011)